zoometh/neonet/README.md

 ## *NeoNet Mediterranean* stable version

-The NeoNet app **stable version** focus on the north-central Mediterranean river basin.
-The app is hosted on the server of the University of Pisa: <a href="http://shinyserver.cfs.unipi.it:3838/C14/" target="_blank">http://shinyserver.cfs.unipi.it:3838/C14/</a>.
+The region of interest (ROI) is the <a href="hhttps://github.com/zoometh/neonet/blob/main/doc/data/wsh_med.geojson" target="_blank">north-central Mediterranean river basin</a>.
+The NeoNet app **stable version** is hosted on the server of the University of Pisa: <a href="http://shinyserver.cfs.unipi.it:3838/C14/" target="_blank">http://shinyserver.cfs.unipi.it:3838/C14/</a>.
 This NeoNet app uses this radiocarbon dataset: <a href="https://doi.org/10.13131/archelogicadata-yb11-yb66" target="_blank">https://doi.org/10.13131/archelogicadata-yb11-yb66</a> (Please refer to this dataset using [this reference](https://github.com/zoometh/neonet#citation))

 ### Overview